|GPS:||42.663, -74.021 Google Map · Climbing Area Map|

 Park in the Hailes Cave lot (slightly left after paying) to access the climbing area.
 Do not park in the Horseshoe Lot, there is no access down to climbing from there and rappelling is illegal due to loose rock on the cliff-top area.

 Thacher Climbing Coalition

 To learn more visit the TCC at www.climbthacher.org or email email@example.com if you have any questions.

 The NYS Police are very active in enforcing the 30 mph speed limit on the main road (Route 157) and 15 mph on internal park roads.

 Sport rock climbing is the only type of climbing currently permitted at Thacher Park.
 Trad and off-route top-roping is not permitted.
 Rappelling from the cliff top for climbing access purposes is prohibited with the exception of sanctioned rescue and development work.
 Rappelling from the installed anchors is permitted when cleaning a route.
 Otherwise, all route access is from the bottom.

 Dogs are NOT allowed in the climbing area but are allowed in the rest of the Park with current rabies vaccination and must be leashed (6') at all times.

 There are many State Forests that allow primitive camping within 30 minutes of the Park.
-Check out the NYS DECinfo Locator map for links to the individual parcels and the specific rules for each area.
+Check out the NYS DECinfo Locator map for links to the individual State Forests and the specific rules for each area.